-Accessories such as power adapters and cords should not be replaced by the end user and should only be replaced by Penumbra.
-Any changes or replacements of accessories will likely impact compliance of REAL Immersive System.
+Accessories such as power adapters and cords should not be replaced by the end-user and should only be replaced by Penumbra.
+Any changes or replacements of accessories will likely impact compliance of the REAL Immersive System.

-Use of this device should be in a secure information technology environment.
-Outbound https communication channels must be open.
+The use of this device should be in a secure information technology environment.

+Outbound HTTPS communication channels must be open.